Offering dual-sided incentives

 Once this is set up, eligible customers will automatically see the coupon code applied at checkout:

-Stripe coupon applied
+New Stripe coupon

 Displaying discount banner